 Our primary identity is who God says we are, defined by His love, grace, and purpose for our lives.
 Often, people confuse this primary identity with their secondary identity related to their profession, achievements, or roles.
 While our earthly roles have significance, they should never overshadow our radical and supernatural identity in Christ.

 The devil’s top strategy is to steal our identity, leading us to believe lies about ourselves.
 This stronghold of false identity can manifest as self-doubt, insecurity, and feelings of inadequacy.
 The enemy doesn’t want us to discover the truth of who we are in Christ.
 When the devil tempted Jesus in the wilderness (Matthew 4:1-11), the primary attack was on His identity.
 ‘If you are the Son of God…’ the enemy taunted.
-In the same way, the enemy tries to sow seeds of doubt in us, causing us to question who we are in Christ.
+In the same way, the enemy tries to sow seeds of doubt in us, causing us to question who we are in Christ (i.e., our new identity and our new power and benefits).
 But just as Jesus responded with the truth of God’s Word, we too must stand firm in our identity by declaring God’s truth over our lives.

 As believers, it’s crucial not only to know our identity in Christ but to actively declare it.
 The Bible teaches us that life and death are in the power of the tongue (Proverbs 18:21), and our words have the ability to shape our thoughts, emotions, and actions.
 By affirming who God says we are, we align our hearts and minds with His truth, allowing our identity to take root and flourish.
 Below, you’ll find a series of affirmations based on Scripture to speak over yourself daily.
 As you declare these truths, let them saturate your spirit and remind you of your true identity in Christ.